 In the past year, the museum has screened for the public two hour-long documentaries on the war that the Klekowskis made for American Public Television -- one on American Field Service ambulance drivers and the second on America's 26th or Yankee Division and its part in combat on the Western Front.

 In setting the background for their studies leading to the publication of the book, the Klekowskis note that in World War I, Belgium was "the first country invaded, the longest occupied, and when the war (was) finally over, the first forgotten."

 They add, "In 1914, Belgium was home to a large American colony which included representatives of American companies, artists, writers and diplomats with the American Legation.
-After the invasion, American journalists and adventurers flocked there to follow the action.
-Military restrictions on travel were less stringent (there) than in England or France.

 "As the most industrialized country in Europe, Belgium depended upon trade and food imports to support its economy.
 The war isolated Belgium and wholesale starvation was imminent by the fall of 1914.
 Herbert Hoover and the Commission for Relief in Belgium raised funds to purchase and support food to sustain Belgium and, eventually, Occupied France as well.
 Idealistic American volunteers (including some Rhodes Scholars) supervised food distribution in the occupation zone.
 Along the Western Front in Belgium, hundreds of Americans served (illegally) in the British and Canadian armies."